Euphredes/Euphredes/README.txt

 Wind:
 this hunt for answers.
-they keep falling out
-onto the ground.
+they keep finding the ground.
 she is the only answer.
 focus on her.
 her hands.